 In India, the species is widely distributed across various states, such as West Bengal, Assam, Odisha, and the North Eastern states, ascending to altitudes of up to 1000 meters (Ghani, 2003).
-The plant's adaptability is evident in its prevalence in diverse ecosystems, including Terminalia tomentosa forests and alluvial savanna forests, showcasing a preference for light sandy or gravelly soils and an annual rainfall ranging between 750-4000 mm (Ghani, 2003).
+The plant's adaptability is evident in its prevalence in diverse ecosystems, including Terminalia tomentosa forests and alluvial savanna forests, showcasing a preference for light sandy or gravelly soils and an annual rainfall ranging between 750 – 4000 mm (Ghani, 2003).
 Its presence extends to South Asian countries like Bangladesh, Bhutan, and Myanmar, as well as East Asian countries such as Nepal, Thailand, and Cambodia, reflecting its widespread distribution and adaptability to various ecological conditions (Ghani, 2003).
 In China, Sterculia villosa is distributed in the southern regions, emphasizing its adaptability to diverse climatic and ecological conditions within the country (Ghani, 2003).
 The tree's widespread distribution across these regions underscores its role in contributing to local biodiversity and ecological balance as depicted in Figure 4 (Ghani, 2003; Manandhar, 2002, GBIF 2023).

 Figure-4: Occurrences of Sterculia villosa (Source: GBIF.org (31 December 2023) GBIF Occurrence Download https://doi.org/10.15468/dl.gmbyet)